ellenbuckley/ellenbuckley.github.io/projects/index.md

 #  {% include icon.html icon="fa-solid fa-icicles" %} Projects

-We are working on a number of ongoing projects.
-See below for more details on each project.
+Here is a list of all shared data products and code from the group.
+See below for more details on each output.

 {% include tags.html tags="publication, resource, website" %}